bbauska/Coursera-Bootstrap/readme.md

 You have two columns left here and two columns left there.

-These are some clues about how you\'re going to position this.
+These are some clues about how you&apos;re going to position this.

 For extra small screen sizes, you occupy the entire screen width, otherwise your form cannot be accommodated meaningfully there.

-That\'s the first task in your second assignment.
+That&apos;s the first task in your second assignment.

-If you recall, the left the second draw of our content unstyled, you\'re going to use the media object now to style this content.
+If you recall, the left the second draw of our content unstyled, you&apos;re going to use the media object now to style this content.

 Note in particular that, for the media object your image is going to